zookz/cordova-plugin-health/README.md

 ### query()

-Gets all the records of a certain data type within a certain time window.
+Gets all the data points of a certain data type within a certain time window.

 Warning: if the time span is big, it can generate long arrays!